isayha/matts-algorithm-for-interval-partitioning/README.md

-# project title goes here
+# matts-algorithm-for-interval-partitioning
-project description goes here
+A Python implementation of Matt's Algorithm for the Interval Partitioning Problem.

 ## Instructions
 ### How to run
 - To run the program, simply run `assignment4_part2_cpsc482_isayharaposo.py`, either using the command `python` on the command line (while in the same directory as the source files), or the IDE of your choice
-    - For reference, this program was written in Python 3.8.6
+    - For reference, this program was written in Python 3.8.6, and requires the packages `tabulate` and `datetime`, which can be installed using Pip by running `pip install tabulate` and `pip install datetime`
     - The program will ask for the name of a desired input data file during execution unless a name is specified as an argument on the command line when running the program:
         - e.g., `python assignment4_part2_cpsc482_isayharaposo.py example1_data.txt` will run the program with the first given set of example data (see **Pseudocode and Examples**) specified
         - Note that the file extension must be specified when specifying input data file names